-Can I get urinary incontinence or impotency if I undergo robotic prostatectomy?
+Can I get urinary incontinence or erectile dysfunction if I undergo robotic prostatectomy?

-Speaking about impotence after prostatectomy you need to know that the prostate does not affect the ability to have erections, however, the nerves that are contributing to the erectile function can be affected during prostatectomy as they are close to the prostate gland so, after the removal of the prostate, the erectile function can be lost.
-Using robot-assisted surgery the surgeon is more capable to see every little detail inside the surgical field due to the high-quality vision system.
-The 3D lens cameras offer an up to 10 times magnification of the naked eye view and this helps the surgeon avoid damaging the nerves responsible for erectile function.
+Using robot-assisted surgery allows the surgeon to see every little detail inside the surgical field due to the high-quality vision system.
+The 3D lens cameras offer up to 10 times the naked eye view's magnification, which helps the surgeon avoid damaging the nerves and muscles responsible for these two functions.

 Disclaimer: We do not assume responsibility for the use of the provided information or its interpretation.
 Our efforts are towards providing current and reliable information; however these should not be considered, or used as a substitute for diagnosis or treatment.